Fantastic Four: Impact

 The Fantastic Four's characterization was initially different from all other superheroes at the time.
 One major difference is that they do not conceal their identities, leading the public to be both suspicious and in awe of them.
 Also, they frequently argued and disagreed with each other, hindering their work as a team.
 Described as "heroes with hangups" by Stan Lee, the Thing has a temper, and the Human Torch resents being a child among adults.
 Mr. Fantastic blames himself for the Thing's transformation.
 Social scientist Bradford W. Wright describes the team as a "volatile mix of human emotions and personalities."
 In spite of their disagreements, they ultimately function well as a team.

 The first issue of The Fantastic Four proved a success, igniting a new direction for superhero comics and soon influencing many other superhero comics.
 Readers grew fond of Ben's grumpiness, Johnny's tendency to annoy others and Reed and Sue's spats.
 Stan Lee was surprised at the reaction to the first issue, leading him to stay in the comics field despite previous plans to leave.
 Comics historian Stephen Krensky said that "Lee's natural dialogue and flawed characters appealed to 1960s kids looking to 'get real.'"

+In 2022, Penguin Books released a Penguin Classics edition of the first handful of Lee/Kirby issues, as part of a line of Penguin branding of various Marvel characters.

 Sales

 As of 2005, more than 150 million Fantastic Four comic books have been sold.
 In 2022, the first issue of The Fantastic Four was sold for 1.5 million dollars at an auction.
+The highest-graded (9.6) copy of “Fantastic Four #1” auctioned by Heritage Auctions in 2024 was sold for a record $2.04 million.